diyak03/Sentiment-/README.md

 # Sentiment-
-This is where I am going to store anything related to sentiment analysis
+This repository is where all my sentiment projects will be stored, I will have my project as well as the data used in my repository.